zuzanadobes/DRLND-Project-Continuous-Control/README.md

 Instructions for installing dependencies or downloading needed files.

-1. Download the Reacher Unity environment.  "environment" (an executable .exe file) from one of the links below.
+1. Download the Reacher Unity "environment" (an executable .exe file) from one of the links below.
 You need only select the environment that matches your operating system:

     - **_Version 1: One (1) Agent_**
         - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux.zip)